seanmull/vimwiki/index.md

 -   [ ] Discussion regarding [live and the Devops work statement](live and the Devops work statement) Add the notes from later
 -   [ ] Look into some transparent backgrounds once I get Ultra-wide
 -   [ ] Plan for setting up the dev environment for data-science.
+-   [ ] Look into getting vpn working
+-   [ ] Need to connect to Mongo and see whats going with the development instance
 -   [ ] Look into i3
 -   [ ] [Helpful bash](Helpful bash).
 Ryans find
 -   [ ] Look into lazynpm
+-   [ ] Figure out how to look at Redis
 -   [ ] Lunarvim: install apt install python3.10-venv
 -   [ ] Look into [auditory processing disorder](auditory processing disorder)
 -   [ ] Look into grafana https://grafana.prod.nightlifr.com/